Speaking truth to power: In education

 The reverend Nick Mercer, an assistant chaplain at Sherborne School, believes that human rights and morality should be taught in all schools.
+Mercer, who gave evidence on mistreatment of detainees in Iraq, once served as a military lawyer.

 According to Vaclav Havel, politics should not be ignored because it attracts bad people.
 It follows that politics requires people of exceptional purity, higher sensitivity, taste, tact and responsibility.
 "Those who say that politics is disreputable help make it so...
 Those who claim that politics is a dirty business are lying to us."

 Michel Foucault spoke and wrote about power and oppression by examining how "technologies of power and knowledge have, since antiquity, intertwined and developed in concrete and historical frameworks".

 Paulo Freire in his seminal work Pedagogy of the Oppressed explains how "oppression has been justified and how it is reproduced through a mutual process between the "oppressor" and the "oppressed" (oppressors–oppressed distinction).
 Freire admits that the powerless in society can be frightened of freedom.
 He writes, "Freedom is acquired by conquest, not by gift.
 It must be pursued constantly and responsibly.
 Freedom is not an ideal located outside of man; nor is it an idea which becomes myth.
 It is rather the indispensable condition for the quest for human completion".
 According to Freire, freedom will be the result of praxis—informed action—when a balance between theory and practice is achieved".